03juan/security-wg/docs/secure_coding_and_deployment_hardening/distribution.md

 ERL_EPMD_ADDRESS=127.0.0.1 erl -sname example -kernel inet_dist_use_interface '{127, 0, 0, 1}'
 ```

 When deploying a BEAM project that has no need for distribution whatsoever, ideally we should disable the distribution protocol completely.
-Unfortunately, since everything needed to run a distributed node is included in the ‘kernel’ application, this is not trivial.
+Unfortunately, since everything needed to run a distributed node is included in the `kernel` application, this is not trivial.
 The distribution protocol can be *mostly* disabled by passing the `-proto_dist none` VM argument, which prevents node initialization because `none` is not a valid option.

 ## Architectural considerations